 FCHI supports local businesses by referring Philadelphia job seekers returning from incarceration as well as those that are on probation or parole for open positions and providing financial incentives to businesses in the form of wage reimbursements and employment retention grants.
 About 300,000 Philadelphians have had contact with the criminal justice system.
 Integrating these individuals into the workforce is a priority.
 This program was introduced as an alternative to the Philadelphia Re-Entry Program (PREP) Tax Credit.
-Since the program's inception in 2017, more than \$350,000 has been disbursed to small businesses and justice impacted individuals.
+Since the program's inception in 2017, FCHI has distributed over \$69,000 in grant money to residents, and over \$400,000 to FCHI small business employers.

-Taking Care of Business Clean Corridor Program ("PHL TCB")
+PHL Taking Care of Business Clean Corridors Program ("TCB")

-PHL TCB is a \$10 million program that funds community-based nonprofits to sweep sidewalks and remove litter across neighborhood commercial corridors.
+TCB is a \$10 million program that funds community-based nonprofits to sweep sidewalks and remove litter across low-moderate income neighborhood commercial corridors.
 PHL TCB invests in people and small businesses by creating employment opportunities for residents and keeping Philadelphia's neighborhood commercial corridors clean.
 TCB cleaning is carried out by small crews of uniformed Cleaning Ambassadors.
-In 2023, TCB includes 38 organizations with contracts to employ an estimated 208 workers.
-The 38 organizations clean 85 commercial corridors.
+TCB currently funds 39 organizations to clean 116 total commercial corridors, employing approximately 240 Cleaning Ambassadors.

-Participating organizations are encouraged to hire neighborhood residents, including formerly incarcerated people.
-Cleaning Ambassadors earn a minimum of \$15 per hour and receive paid workforce training opportunities to equip them to perform their jobs and help them advance in their careers.
-All TCB Cleaning Ambassadors complete OHSA 10 training to learn basic workplace safety and obtain a widely recognized credential.
-TCB workers also participate in digital literacy, workplace readiness, environmental skills and Mental Health First Aid training.
+Participating organizations are encouraged to hire neighborhood residents, including formerly incarcerated individuals.
+Cleaning Ambassadors earn a minimum of \$15.71 per hour and are offered paid workforce training opportunities to equip them to perform their jobs and help them advance in their careers.
+Trainings include an OHSA 10 certification course for basic workplace safety, as well as digital literacy, workplace readiness, tree-tending and landscaping trainings and Mental Health First Aid trainings.
 Previous work experience and a high school diploma are not required.

-Career Connected Learning ("CCL")
+Career Connected Learning ("C2L")

-Career Connected Learning is the system of connections that is currently being built between youth-serving partners such as the School District of Philadelphia, City of Philadelphia, Philadelphia Works, and Philadelphia Youth Network, among many others.
-The premise is to embed career awareness and exposure into our schools, curriculum and programming offered to all students.
-CCL is the larger umbrella system that includes programs such as WorkReady summer jobs, career and technical education, internships, and work-based learning.
-CCL is focused on early exposure to various career pathways for students and does this in partnership with the Greater Philadelphia's Chamber of Commerce and local employers to ensure there is a connection from exposure/awareness to immersive experiences like work-based learning, internships, pre-apprenticeships, and full-time employment.
-The programs under the CCL currently aim to engage roughly 10,000 students a year, and this system aims to expand programmatic opportunities to be available to any student in the School District.
+Career Connected Learning (C2L-PHL) is the system of connections that is currently being built between youth-serving partners such as the School District of Philadelphia, City of Philadelphia, Philadelphia Works, and JEVS Human Services, among many others.
+The premise is to embed career awareness and exposure into City schools, curriculum and programming offered to all students.
+C2L-PHL offers year-round work-based learning opportunities, during the summer and school year, for Philadelphia residents ages 12-24 to explore different career paths, gain hands-on experience, and develop essential skills.
+Paid summer and school year work and learning experiences are part of C2L-PHL.
+JEVS Human Services is contracted to oversee a network of organizations to provide this service.
+The programs under the C2L currently aim to engage roughly 10,000 students a year, and this system aims to expand programmatic opportunities to be available to any student in the School District.